Mount Laurel Juvenile Crimes Lawyer

-Compassionate Criminal Defense Lawyer John B. Brennan Represents Clients Facing Juvenile Crimes Charges in Burlington County, Camden County, Gloucester County, and Throughout New Jersey
+Compassionate Mount Laurel Juvenile Crimes Lawyer John B. Brennan Represents Clients Facing Juvenile Charges in Burlington County, Camden County, Gloucester County, and Throughout New Jersey

 Facing Charges For A Juvenile Crime And Have Questions?
 I Can Help, Tell Me What Happened.

 Even though your child is required to have representation from an attorney for his or her case, you still should seek out the assistance of a criminal defense attorney who understands juvenile criminal law.
 I’ve spent more than three decades practicing exclusively in criminal law, including 25 years spent as a criminal prosecutor.
 This gives me an important insight into how criminal cases are built by prosecutors; I use my unique perspective to thoroughly review the case against your child and develop tailored legal defense strategies aimed at having your child’s charges reduced or dismissed and to minimize the most serious consequences of your child’s charges.
 As a Certified Criminal Trial Attorney and member of the New Jersey Association of Criminal Defense Lawyers, you can trust that I have the experience and skill to vigorously defend your child’s rights and interests both in and out of the courtroom.